moaazgani/JAVA-learning-codes/Java methods like py/java_linkedlist_reference.md

-# Java LinkedList — Complete Methods Reference
+# Java LinkedList — Complete Methods Reference.

 > LinkedList is a special class in Java that works as BOTH a List AND a Queue/Deque.
 > Import: `import java.util.LinkedList;`